hkumar0132/scrapping-tool/README.md

 - Scrapes multiple pages of products and extracts product titles, prices, and image URLs
 - Implements a retry mechanism for failed requests
 - Abstraction:
-    - Follows OOP principles and SOLID design principles
+    - Follows OOPs and SOLID principles
     - Utilizes Observer, Factory, Decorator and Singleton design patterns
 - Notification service setup for alerts and updates
 - Uses Redis for caching to minimize frequent updates to storage
 - Stores data in a JSON file, easily extensible to SQL/NoSQL databases
 - Configurable scrape settings, including the number of pages to scrape
+- Logging

 ## Requirements